A-Helberg/adlet/docs/creating_an_articles_bucket.md

 Save these details somewhere safe!

-## Creating permissions
+### Creating permissions

-Go back to the Identity & Access Management Page, click on Policies, and then Create Polcicy, then select create own policy.
+Go back to the Identity & Access Management Page, click on

+> Policies

+and then

+> Create Polcicy

+and select

+> create own policy

-First we will make a policy for read only access to our block Pick a descriptive name and optional description, once again, the names don't matter, but take note of what you pick, because we'll need it later on.
+First we will make a policy for read only access to our our bucket.

+Pick a descriptive name and optional description, once again, the names don't matter, but take note of what you pick, because we'll need it later on.

 Copy the below into the Policy Document, but change the text `bucket_name` to your actual bucket name.